SolarKnightsRacing/1_solaris/ADL/0007-Part-Naming-Schema.md

 ## Decision Drivers

 * Ease of creation: Creating new part names, or typing out a part name in general, should be easy and quick.
-* Readability: One should be able to tell what part it is refrencing.
+* Readability: One should be able to tell what part it is referencing.
 * Uniqueness: Each part name should be unique from any other part that will be created within the club.

 ## Considered Options